White lion: Magan Zoo, Abony

 A private zoo in Abony, Hungary recently acquired two white lion cubs, one male and one female lion.

 Belgrade Zoo

 Belgrade Zoo in Serbia has 12 white lions.
 In 2010 four were born by two female lions, each weighing about 1.5 kg (3.3 pounds).
 Four additional white lions were born in April 2011.
 One more cub was born in October 2013, but died soon after.

 Pafos Zoo

-Pafos Zoo, an Animal and Bird wildlife park in Cyprus, received two seven-month-old white lion cubs in 2011.
+Pafos Zoo, an Animal and Bird wildlife park in Cyprus, received two seven-month-old white lion cubs, Zeus and Hera, in 2011.
+Eight years later, a white lion cub, Simba, was born to the pair.

 Tbilisi Zoo

 In December 2013, four white lion cubs were born at Tbilisi Zoo in Georgia.
 Cubs needed to be hand fed because their mother wasn't taking proper care of them.
 Another three cubs were born in May 2014.

 Karachi Zoo

 In 2012, the Karachi Zoo, Pakistan, purchased a juvenile male and juvenile female white lion.
 They have had 2 cubs.
+The male died in 2021.